mnapoli/workshop-middlewares/README.md

 Write a middleware that requires a valid HTTP "Basic" authentication to access the website.
 To do that you can complete the existing [`HttpBasicAuthentication`](src/Middleware/HttpBasicAuthentication.php) class, you can also run the tests (test-driven development) with `composer tests`.

 Once that is done, use the middleware in your application to prevent access to the whole website.

+## Step 6: nesting middlewares

+Add an API to your application (JSON responses):

+- `/api/articles` should return the list of articles
+- `/api/time` should return the current `time()`

+The API must require authentication (HTTP basic auth), but the website must be publicly accessible (no authentication anymore).

+Remember the router or the middleware pipe are like any other middleware: you can nest them and use them several times.